 Others I Tried

 This one is odd.
 It relaxes me somewhat, but not as well as L-Theanine.
 Additionally, shortly after taking it I sometimes felt a little short of breath, which was troubling to me and actually worsened my anxiety at times.
-This sensation soon wore off, but I gave up on it since my two favorites are far more efficacious.
+This sensation soon wore off, but I gave up on it since my favorites are far more efficacious.